connormason/cloup/FORK_CHANGELOG.md

 will override this behavior (`hidden=True` will hide args with help text, `hidden=False` will show args with no help text)

+## Options
+- Options accept `nargs=-1` to consume arbitrary number of values, just like arguments do

 ## Option Groups
 - Option groups accept a `post_parse_callback`, which is run after arguments are parsed, and allows manipulation of the context.
 This is useful for more complicated option group factories